nh91/NCLTEE/README.md

 The preprocessing and creation of the PS object(s) can be found in 'Scripts' using the following scripts:

- - 1.XXX (Not added yet)
- - 2.AssignTaxonomy_DADA2.R
+ - 1.DADA2_pipeline.R
- - 3.CreatePS.R
+ - 2.CreatePS.R
- - 4.CleaningPS.R
+ - 3.CleaningPS.R